A revolutionary building. Spectacular paintings. Royal execution site.

 The three largest paintings depict James uniting the thrones of Scotland and England, ruling his land wisely, like Solomon, and ascending into the heavens, transported by classical gods and goddesses.

 Image: Detail of one of the paintings, The Union of the Crowns by Peter Paul Rubens.
-The goddess Minerva brings together the two crowns of Scotland and England over the head of a young child, who may represent Great Britain.
+The goddess Minerva brings together the two crowns of Scotland and England over the head of a young child, who may represent Great Britain and the future Charles II, grandson of James 1.

 Since the Middle Ages, English monarchs had claimed to have the power to heal, or at least prevent, ‘the King’s Evil’.
 It’s not clear exactly what this nasty skin disorder was, possibly leprosy, or scrofula, which causes large growths on face and neck.
 It became known as ‘the Kings Evil’, alluding to the belief that sufferers would be cured by the touch of the monarch.